pmontelo/alien-sound-card/README.md

 ### License
 All BASIC programs are covered under the MIT license here.

+### Copyright notice
+Microchip, Inc. holds the copyrights to the SP0256-AL2 design and ROM Image, and to the CTS256A-AL2 ROM Image.
+Microchip retains the intellectual property rights to the algorithms and data the emulated devices SP0256 and CTS256A-AL2 contain.

 The Talking Doorbell project is Copyright 1988 Patrick Montelo, All Rights Reserved.